 I’ve since lost touch with my friend; perhaps Puglia was so good that it drew him in.
 But before it did, he planted a seed.

-As our 15th wedding anniversary approached earlier this year, Audrey and I considered a handful of regions in Italy in which to celebrate.
+As our 15th wedding anniversary approached, Audrey and I considered a handful of regions in Italy in which to celebrate.
 While we could have returned to Tuscany, the original scene of the crime, we aimed to explore somewhere new to us.
 Puglia came up often, reigniting the embers of my friend’s correspondence.

 Along with the neighboring province of Basilicata, Puglia would serve as the setting of a road trip to celebrate the occasion.
 Equipped with a rental car reservation for late September to early October and no plans other than a bed and breakfast reservation for our first night in the provincial capital of Bari, we set off with a touch of abandon and two maps – one physical, one digital.